 What is Contributory Negligence?

-Contributory negligence can apply to a number of personal injury and civil tort cases: car accidents, truck accidents, motorcycle accidents, dog bites, slip and fall accidents, and medical malpractice.
+Contributory negligence can apply to a number of personal injuries and civil tort cases: car accidents, truck accidents, motorcycle accidents, dog bites, slip-and-fall accidents, and medical malpractice.
 If you suffered injuries because of someone else’s negligence or wrongdoing, it is important to work with an attorney who understands contributory negligence and how it could affect your case.

 Contributory Negligence vs. Comparative Negligence